vanvuongngo/ClaraN/README.md

 | 📱 **Mobile App** | ✅ Tauri - Android [iOS] | ❌ in progress | ❌ Web Only | ❌ Web Only | ❌ Web Only |
 | 🖥️ **Desktop App** | ✅ Tauri - MacOS Linux Windows | ✅ Electron | ❌ Web Only | ❌ Web Only | ❌ Web Only |

+## Features

+- Simple deployment for all mobile and desktop apps
+- Get new features easily with the App updater on desktop
+- Internationalization depends on the OS locale (EN/ DE)
+- Small bundle size and installation
+- Better developer experience with Qwik and DaisyUI (self-opinionated)
+- Secure by using uptodated system native webview

 ## 🗓️ Release Timeline & Roadmap